wazo-platform/wazo-doc/source/contact_center/supervision/supervision.rst

 Link XiVO Client presence to agent presence
 ===========================================

-You can configure XiVO to have the following scenario:
+You can configure Wazo to have the following scenario:

 * The agent person leaves temporarily his office (lunch, break, ...)
 * He sets his presence in the XiVO Client to the according state